-Dance Mogul: Was dancing and entertaining something that came natural for you at young age?
+Dance Mogul: Was dancing and entertaining something that came natural for you at a young age?

 Dance Mogul: Were your parents supportive of you?

 Jimmy Smith: Very!
 If my mother had deep knowledge about the entertainment industry, I would have her as my manager without a second thought.
 She’s more proud of my work than I am.
 Her motto for us growing up was “education first” so that you can “get a secure job with benefits to support a family”.
 Haha.
 Now that my little sister & I have chosen the road of a career in the entertainment industry & had slight commercial success, she’s on board again.

 Dance Mogul: Who were some of your inspirations?